Zara Anne Elizabeth Phillips1

 M, #100715, b.
 9 September 1882, d.
 23 May 1947

-Consanguinity Index=0.41%
+Consanguinity Index=0.44%

 Henry Lascelles, 6th Earl of Harewood3

-Henry George Charles Lascelles, 6th Earl of Harewood was styled as Viscount Lascelles on 9 September 1882.1 He gained the rank of Captain in the service of the Grenadier Guards.2 He fought in the First World War, where he was mentioned in despatches and wounded twice.2 He gained the rank of Major in the service of the Yorkshire Hussars Yeomanry.2 He was decorated with the award of Territorial Decoration (T.D.).2 He was decorated with the award of Croix de Guerre.2 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1918.2 He was invested as a Knight, Order of the Garter (K.G.) in 1922.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Sheffield University, Sheffield, Yorkshire, England, in 1928.2 He succeeded to the title of 6th Baron Harwood, of Harewood, co.
-York [G.B., 1796] on 6 October 1929.2 He succeeded to the title of 6th Viscount Lascelles [U.K., 1812] on 6 October 1929.2 He succeeded to the title of 6th Earl of Harewood, co.
-York [U.K., 1812] on 6 October 1929.1 He was decorated with the award of Order of Olav of Norway.2 He was invested as a Knight of Justice, Order of St. John of Jerusalem (K.J.St.J.).2 He was decorated with the award of Grand Cross, Order of Mahomet Ali of Egypt.2 He held the office of Deputy Lieutenant (D.L.) of County Galway.2 He held the office of Deputy Lieutenant (D.L.) of Suffolk.2 He held the office of Justice of the Peace (J.P.) for Suffolk.2 He held the office of Justice of the Peace (J.P.) for County Galway.2 He held the office of Lord-Lieutenant of the West Riding, Yorkshire.2 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1934.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Leeds University, Leeds, Yorkshire, West Riding, England, in 1935.2 He held the office of Chancellor of Sheffield University in 1944.2
+He was styled as Viscount Lascelles on 9 September 1882.1 He gained the rank of Captain in the Grenadier Guards.2 He fought in the First World War, where he was mentioned in despatches and wounded twice.2 He gained the rank of Major in the Yorkshire Hussars Yeomanry.2 He was awarded the Territorial Decoration (T.D.)2 He was awarded the Croix de Guerre.2 He was awarded the Distinguished Service Order (D.S.O.) in 1918.2 He was appointed Knight, Order of the Garter (K.G.) in 1922.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Sheffield University, Sheffield, Yorkshire, EnglandG, in 1928.2 He succeeded as the 6th Baron Harwood, of Harewood, co.
+York [G.B., 1796] on 6 October 1929.2 He succeeded as the 6th Viscount Lascelles [U.K., 1812] on 6 October 1929.2 He succeeded as the 6th Earl of Harewood, co.
+York [U.K., 1812] on 6 October 1929.1 He was awarded the Order of Olav of Norway.2 He was appointed Knight of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (K.J.St.J.)2 He was awarded the Grand Cross, Order of Mahomet Ali of Egypt.2 He held the office of Deputy Lieutenant (D.L.) of County Galway.2 He held the office of Deputy Lieutenant (D.L.) of Suffolk.2 He held the office of Justice of the Peace (J.P.) for Suffolk.2 He held the office of Justice of the Peace (J.P.) for County Galway.2 He held the office of Lord-Lieutenant of the West Riding, Yorkshire.2 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1934.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Leeds University, Leeds, Yorkshire, West Riding, EnglandG, in 1935.2 He held the office of Chancellor of Sheffield University in 1944.2

-Children of Henry George Charles Lascelles, 6th Earl of Harewood and Victoria Alexandra Alice Mary Windsor, Princess Royal of the United Kingdom
+Children of Henry George Charles Lascelles, 6th Earl of Harewood and Victoria Alexandra Alice Mary Windsor, The Princess Royal of the United Kingdom

 Citations